IT Architecture

 Example IT Architecture

 Suppose an organization has had a history of 40 years of introducing and implementing IT systems.
-In these 40 years, of course, many IT systems will have been updated and replaced, but some old and outdated systems and technology still will be there.
+In these 40 years, many IT systems will have been updated and replaced, but some old and outdated systems and technology will still be there.

-So some of these IT systems may not support the strategy optimally and may not integrate with other IT systems optimally.
+Some IT systems may not support the strategy or integrate with other IT systems optimally.

 An IT architect, in this case, would collect the requirements of the owner/client and stakeholders, collect the strategy, and get himself an overview of the current IT architecture and IT landscape.

-Next, he would select the IT concepts needed for the future state and design a total IT concept (IT architecture) with it.
+Next, he would select the IT concepts needed for the future state and design a total IT concept (IT architecture).
 Next, he would design in detail how the various IT concepts should be applied and will have an impact on every current and new IT system.

 Suppose the stakeholders have said they require a paperless office.
 This means that every piece of data upon entry and exit has to be digital.
 This also means that every application in the organization needs to be able to interface data with other applications.
 An IT architect would select the concept of Enterprise Application Integration and choose standards, like XML, for interfacing.
-Also because everything is digital and becoming very much dependent on each other, the architect selects the concept of Loosely Coupling, meaning that applications don't depend on each other for being alive or able to run.
-So if one application is down or is replaced, the other application will continue to run.
+Also, because everything is digital and becoming very dependent on each other, the architect selected the concept of Loosely Coupling, meaning that applications don't depend on each other to be alive or able to run.
+So, if one application is down or is replaced, the other application will continue to run.

 The IT architecture at the conceptual level for this example may look like this: